winton/typectl/README.md

 ## Props

 Props are getter-setters that can `await` initial value assignment.
-Control flows with prop input mappings automatically wait for the prop to populate.
+Control flow functions with prop input mappings automatically wait for the prop to populate.

 Props are optional when providing input mappings, but required with output mappings.